 As we waited for the colors to change further, we spent a few days at pumpkin farms with corn mazes, cideries and sugar houses.

-Luckily, there were plenty of RV overnight options with our Harvest Hosts membership.
+Luckily, there were plenty of RV overnight options in Vermont with our Harvest Hosts membership.
 There is something so special about sleeping on a farm.
 It is without a doubt our favorite way to camp in our RV.
 And being so close to fresh produce and yummy treats is never a bad thing (until you eat ALLLLL the maple-flavored popcorn in one sitting).

 After a few days of too many cider donuts (Cold Hollow Cider Mill is known to have the best) and maple-flavored everything, we set out for Stowe armed with a growler of Woodchuck’s delicious Fall Harvest cider and fully charged camera batteries.